matrix-org/matrix-spec-proposals/proposals/3824-sso-redirect-action.md

-# MSCxxxx: Login/register indication on SSO redirect
+# MSC3824: Login/register indication on SSO redirect

 At present a homeserver cannot tell if a request for `GET /_matrix/client/v3/login/sso/redirect` is intended to be used to sign in an existing user or register a new user.